mvolkmann/MyUnixEnv/notes/VueNotes.md

   This is an object describing props that are computed based on other props and data.
   The object defines methods whose names are prop names.
-  The methods return value of their prop.
+  The methods return the value of their prop.
+  Results are cached and only recomputed when data they depend on changes.
+  This makes them more efficient that implementing a method that returns the same computed value.

   For example:

   ```js